awsdocs/aws-datasync-user-guide/doc_source/API_CreateAgent.md

 # CreateAgent<a name="API_CreateAgent"></a>

-Activates an AWS DataSync agent that you have deployed on your host\.
+Activates an AWS DataSync agent that you have deployed in your storage environment\.
 The activation process associates your agent with your account\.
 In the activation process, you specify information such as the AWS Region that you want to activate the agent in\.
 You activate the agent in the AWS Region where your target locations \(in Amazon S3 or Amazon EFS\) reside\.
 Your tasks are created in this AWS Region\.

 You can activate the agent in a VPC \(virtual private cloud\) or provide the agent access to a VPC endpoint so you can run tasks without going over the public internet\.